IscoRuta98/fse-tutorials/Tutorial_7/README.md

 The above repo is an example of deploying a FastAPI application on Render and using GitHub Actions for CI.

-# Activity

-## Assignment: Deploying a FastAPI Application with CI/CD
+# Activity: Deploying a FastAPI Application with CI/CD

 ### Objective:
 In this assignment, you will: